What is an AR-15?

 Many are misled to believe that the AR stands for Assault rifle which is not the case.
 Colt termed the civilian version right at the beginning with “SP-1” as in Sporter Rifle 1.”
 They later offered different models like the Colt Sporter Match Target” and Sporter Lightweight and Sporter Competition model just to name a few.

 In 1988 the intellectual property rights expired allowing other manufacturers to make AR15-style rifles (clones).
 A better term for AR15 style rifles would be MSR as in Modern Sporting Rifle.
 Even though essentially the same rifle the only true AR-15s are made by Colt with the AR-15 roll mark.
 Every brand has its own model name for its AR15-style rifle based on the Stoner Design.

 This opened the door for the development of commercial parts and accessories and different cartridges such as 6.5 Grendel, 6.5SPC, 300 Blackout, 458 SOCOM, and more.
 It is the most popular rifle in America.
 It is widely used for competition, law enforcement, hunting, and defense.

 Why is the AR-15 so Popular?

 There are several reasons why the AR15/MSR is so popular.
 One reason is that the AR15 style rifle is easy to assemble and disassemble with only a few specialty tools like a barrel nut wrench and receiver block and some common tools like a bench vice, wrenches and some roll pin punches.
 Because they are so easy to work on, they became very popular to customize and accessorize.
-Just about anyone with the tools and some tutorials can build or customize an MSR from an entry-level rifle, hunting rifle, or a competition winner.
+Just about anyone with the tools and some tutorials can build or customize an MSR turning an entry-level rifle into hunting rifle, precision rifle, or a competition winner.